tmtsoftware/csw/docs/src/main/commons/create-component.md

 More details about handler significance and invocation can be found @ref:[here](../framework/handling-lifecycle.md)

-@@@ note { title=Note }
+@@@ note { title="Component Handlers in Java" }

-If the component developer wishes to write the handler implementation in Java, then he/she needs to implement the Java version of `ComponentHandlers` which is `JComponentHandlers`.
+If the component developer wishes to write the component handler implementation in Java, they need to implement the Java version of `ComponentHandlers` called `JComponentHandlers`.
 The source code of `JComponentHandlers` can be found [here]($github.base_url$/csw-framework/src/main/scala/csw/framework/javadsl/JComponentHandlers.scala).
-Any further reference to `ComponentHandlers` should implicitly also apply to `JComponentHandlers`.
+Any further reference to `ComponentHandlers` should be inferred as also applying to `JComponentHandlers`.

 @@@

 #### *Tutorial: Developing an HCD*

-As seen in the @ref:[Getting Started](getting-started.md) page, if you are using the giter8 template, handler classes for both the HCD and Assembly are written for you, with handler implementations stubbed out.
+As seen in the @ref:[Getting Started](getting-started.md) page, if you are using the giter8 template, component handler classes for both the HCD and Assembly are written for you, with implementations stubbed out.
-We will walkthrough filling them in below.
+We will walk-through filling them in below.

 ## Constructing the Component

-After writing the handlers, component developer needs to wire it up with framework.
-In order to do this, the developer needs to implement a `ComponentBehaviorFactory`.
-This factory should be configured in the configuration file for the component (see example below).
-The `csw-framework` picks up the full path of `ComponentBehaviorFactory` from configuration file and spawns the component handlers using this factory in a process of booting a component.
+After writing the component handlers, a developer needs to wire it up with the framework.
+In order to do this, the developer needs to first implement a `ComponentBehaviorFactory`.
+This factory should be specified in a ComponentInfo configuration file for the component (see example below).
+The `csw-framework` picks up the full class path of the `ComponentBehaviorFactory` from the file and the Supervisor spawns the component handlers using this factory in the process of booting the component.
 The factory is instantiated using Java reflection.

 Additional sample code to implement the `ComponentBehaviorFactory` can be found @ref:[here](../framework/creating-components.md)